Instructor: Rob Hicks

 - Mid-terms: If for whatever reason you are unable to take a mid-term exam, all weight for the missed exam will be distributed to the remaining mid-terms and/or the final.
 This policy applies to one missed mid-term only, so your second missed mid-term will receive a grade of 0.
 If you sit for a mid-term you must complete it.
 I find that students who miss mid-terms usually fare worse in the course so please use the missed mid-term policy judiciously.
 If you find the mid-term times inconvenient, please drop this class

-- Final Exam: The final exam must be completed at the scheduled time, and can not be rescheduled under any circumstances unless approved by the Dean of Students.
+- Final Exam: The final exam must be completed at the scheduled time.
+University policy prohibits me changing a final exam time unless approved by the Dean of Students.

 - Problem sets must be turned in by the assigned due date.
 Late work not accepted.